-Zagreb, August 22, 2024 - On Wednesday, August 21, 2024, at the exploitation field "Slatina 2," located 15 km from the town of Slatina, Enna's company Geo Power Zagocha began work on the development well Podravska Slatina GT-6 (PSGT-6).
-The time of exploration in this part of the Pannonian Basin, geologically extremely favorable for the exploration and exploitation of geothermal water, is entering a new phase, and the Geothermal Power Plant Zagocha (GTE Zagocha) project is becoming the geothermal project at the highest stage of development in Croatia.
+Zagreb, August 22, 2024 - On Wednesday, 21 August 2024, at the exploitation field "Slatina 2," located 15 km from the town of Slatina, Enna's company Geo Power Zagocha began work on the development well Podravska Slatina GT-6 (PSGT-6).
+The exploration in this part of the Pannonian Basin, a geologically extremely favourable location for the exploration and exploitation of geothermal water, is entering a new phase, and the Geothermal Power Plant Zagocha (GTE Zagocha) project is becoming the most advanced geothermal project in Croatia.
 GTE Zagocha will generate electricity from the hot water beneath the power plant's location.
 The expected drilling depth is an impressive 5000 meters, and this demanding operation is being carried out by the company CROSCO.

 Just a year ago, the site of the future power plant was an empty field.
-With the demanding works carried out so far, it has become a place where high engineering knowledge of highly specialized fields meets.
-The exploitation field "Slatina 2" is today one of the geologically most exciting locations in the country, a place of innovative technology.
+Today, due to the demanding work carried out so far, it has become a place where advanced engineering knowledge from various highly specialized fields converges.
+The exploitation field "Slatina 2" is one of the geologically most exciting locations in the country today, and it is a place of innovative technology.

 The planned power of the future power plant is 20MW, making it the largest ORC (Organic Rankine Cycle) power plant in the European Union, and the investment value exceeds 140 million euros.
 ORC technology guarantees a closed, and therefore the cleanest, electricity production system.